 - Established a precedent that municipalities are liable for their negligence in issuing building and development permits.
 J&B Development Co. v.
 King County, 100 Wn.2d 299, 669 P.2d 468 (1983), overruled by Taylor v.
 Stevens County, 111 Wn.2d 159, 759 P.2d 447 (1988) and Meany v.
 Dodd, 111 Wn.2d 174, 759 P.2d 455 (1988).

 - Obtained a summary judgment in favor of a commercial laundry being sued by a competitor for tortious interference with contractual relations, trade name infringement, misappropriation of trade secrets and related claims.

 - Successfully represented a secured lender with a $4.2 million lien in a priority dispute with an Indian tribe over a failed multi-phase condominium.

-We represent a wide range of parties in litigation including real property owners, developers, condominium and homeowner associations, lenders, landlords and tenants, title insurance companies, escrow agents, real estate agents, medical professionals, business owners, employers, municipalities, partnerships, corporations, trusts and estates.
+We represent a wide range of parties in litigation including real property owners, developers, contractors, condominium and homeowner associations, lenders, landlords and tenants, title insurance companies, escrow agents, real estate agents, medical professionals, business owners, design professionals, employers, municipalities, partnerships, corporations, trusts and estates.

 Litigation can be expensive and frustrating for the parties involved.
 In each case we seek to understand the client’s goals and work with them to most effectively achieve the best result that can be achieved under the circumstances.
 Because parties must make critical decisions throughout the case, we actively involve our clients in the process so they can better understand what happened and where the case is headed.
 When it comes time to appear in court, judges and juries find that we are skilled and trustworthy advocates.